 - Paul McKeown

-- +44 (0)20 7404 0382
+- +44 (0)20 7040 0382

-He defended regularly in the Crown Court in cases involving offences against the person, sexual offences, public order offences and offences of dishonesty, and also conducted appeals in the Court of Appeal (Criminal Division) and the Divisional Court.
-In chambers, he served on the general management committee and co-chaired the pupillage committee.
+He defended regularly in the Crown Court in cases involving offences against the person, sexual offences, public order offences and offences of dishonesty.
+He also conducted appeals in the Court of Appeal (Criminal Division) and the Divisional Court.
+He served on Chambers' General Management Committee and co-chaired its Pupillage Committee.
 He currently holds a door tenancy at Lamb Building, with whom Mitre House merged.

 At The City Law School, he is leader for evidence on the bar course.
-He also teaches criminal advocacy and advanced criminal litigation.
-He teaches on academic programmes too, and currently delivers seminars on the LL.M 'Criminal trials: evidence and proof' module, and the LL.M 'Forensic psychology for the criminal practitioner' module.
-He has received numerous awards for excellence in teaching and curriculum development from both the law school and the university.
+He also teaches criminal advocacy, criminal litigation, advanced criminal litigation.
+He teaches on academic programmes too, including the LL.M 'Criminal trials: evidence and proof' module, the LL.M 'Forensic psychology for the criminal practitioner' module and two LL.B Evidence modules.

 He was closely involved in the development of the evidence module for the Law School's new online and blended learning bar course, creating many new educational materials and writing and recording more than fifty podcasts for bar students on the law of evidence.